 Srivastava wasn’t at Gladstone very long before realizing that basic scientific research was being increasingly driven by technology, and was more data-intensive.
 “The real challenge is analyzing those data in innovative ways, and asking creative questions to gain new insights,” Srivastava said.

 He needed someone with background in this area.
-He needed someone like Katherine Pollard, whose training had been in statistics, but who wanted to make a difference in biomedical research.
+He needed someone like Katherine Pollard, PhD, whose training had been in statistics, but who wanted to make a difference in biomedical research.

 She joined Gladstone in 2008, at a time when Srivastava was making a concerted effort toward increasing the institutes’ computational biology capacity.
 “He also made a number of other key recruitments around that time of people who worked in different technology areas, including stem cells, for example, and more recently, in genome editing,” said Pollard.
 She was excited about establishing a computational lab that would be surrounded by wet labs and liked the idea of using her group’s modeling techniques and bioinformatics tools in an intimate, collaborative setting.